-The MicroEJ testsuite engine allows to define MicroEJ Launch options specific to each test case.
+The Testsuite Engine allows to define Application Options specific to each test case.
 This can be done by defining a file with the same name as the generated test case file with the .properties extension instead of the .java extension.
 The file must be put in the src/test/resources folder and within the same package than the test case file.